-If you think a decision the NDIA has made about your NDIS plan is wrong, you can request a review.
+If you think a decision the NDIA has made about you is wrong, you can request a review.
 Any person directly affected by a decision of the NDIA can also request a review.

-ADEC NDIS Appeals is a service that helps people with a disability (or people affected by a NDIA decision) who are not happy with their NDIS plan.
+ADEC NDIS Appeals is a service that helps people with a disability (or people affected by an NDIA decision) who do not agree with the NDIA internal review decision.

 - Help you to appeal on your own

 - Explain the NDIS appeal process and what might be involved

 - Provide you with information about your rights to seek an Appeal

 - Guide you through the appeals process before the AAT